 I’ve worked in the customer service industry both BPOs and ROHQs for the longest time.
-And one of the priorities of all companies that I’ve worked for is to improve and continuously update our Self-help page.
+One of the priorities of all companies that I’ve worked for is to improve and continuously update our Self-help page.

 Why?
-Because having a detailed and helpful Self-help page will speed up the service delivery process to all customers.
+Having a detailed and helpful Self-help page will speed up the service delivery process to all customers.
 And this is what CIMB has done.

 Before you contact their customer service team over the phone or via email, check first if your concern can be answered by the Self-help (FAQ) page.
 This will help you save your time as well.

 Disadvantages of Having a CIMB Account

 I don’t see any glaring disadvantages of having a CIMB account yet.
 However, there are certain things that they can improve on in the future:

 Although I find it easy now, the process may confuse first-time users.
 To be clear, this is not a disadvantage but rather a slight inconvenience for first-time users.
 I got the hang of it and I do not mind it anymore.